TheTechOddBug/lon-mirror/README.md

 OMNIA adoption means external usability as a structural measurement layer.

-It does not mean full conceptual immersion in the entire MB-X.01 ecosystem.
+It does not require full conceptual immersion in the entire MB-X.01 ecosystem.

----

-What makes OMNIA different

-OMNIA is not positioned as:

-a model

-a guardrail

-a semantic evaluator

-a decision engine

-Its role is narrower:

-measure structural fragility before visible collapse

-isolate structure-dependent signal from representational noise

-detect instability and regime change

-provide external measurement usable by host systems

-support bounded retry and escalation intervention in tested runtime workflows

-The project is built around one hard rule:

-measurement first
-decision external

 ---